-State and Local Committees: This section is not required.
-A committee is required to complete this part when contributions totaling \$5,000 or more made in connection with the qualification of a local ballot measure.
+State and Local Committees: A committee is required to complete this part when contributions totaling \$5,000 or more made in connection with the qualification of a local ballot measure.
 List all new contributions of \$100 or more received by the committee that have not been previously reported up through the date of the \$5,000 or more payment.

-State Electronic Filers: A committee is required to complete this part when contributions totalling \$5,000 or more are made in connection with a state ballot measure.
+State Electronic Filers: A committee is required to complete this part when contributions totaling \$5,000 or more are made in connection with a state ballot measure.
 List all new contributions of \$100 or more received by the committee that have not been previously reported up through the date of the \$5,000 or more payment.
-This section is not required for contributions made to local and state candidates, local ballot measures or political party committees.
-For specific guidance, see FPPC Regulation 18466.
+This section is not required for contributions made to local and state candidates, or political party committees.
+For specific guidance, see Regulation 18466.